zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 Unless you want to grant people a Said-free LW experience _without being made to feel guilty_ "Said himself doesn't think ignoring him is an option" is a cheap gotcha that doesn't stand up to logical scrutiny; the whole point is that _you disagree with him on that_
-The quoted 2020 comment is a willful misrepresentation of Achmiz's views He clarified his position later in that thread, and we know that Habyrka knows this because Achmiz wrote a comment about it in the moderation thread
+The quoted 2020 comment is a willful misrepresentation of Achmiz's views He clarified his position later in that thread, and we know that Habryka knows this because Achmiz wrote a comment about it in the moderation thread
 There was also a comment where Achmiz explicitly clarified that people shouldn't reply if they don't expect it to be productive (which I linked to Ben Pace on Messenger, so the mod team knows about it)
 The implications of not replying happen in the heads of readers doing Bayesian reasoning What's being expressed in the 2020 thread is a view that such questions _are_ in fact productive; Achmiz agrees with the conditional that _if_ it's not productive, then it's fine not to engage